 But that’s where the similarities end.
 Unlike engineered hardwood, which has a thin veneer of actual wood over the base layer, laminate flooring has a photo-realistic image layer over its base.

 And we mean photo-realistic.
-While some older and less-expensive laminate floors can look fake or tacky, advances in printing and production have made it extremely difficult to tell the difference between modern laminate floors and many types of wood flooring.
+While some older and less-expensive laminate products can look tacky or fake, advances in printing and production have made it extremely difficult to tell the difference between modern laminate and most types of wood flooring.
 Seriously!
+Gone are the days of calling laminate “fake wood flooring“.
+These days, it’s in a league of its own.

 Finally, laminate has a top wear layer to protect it from damage.
 Made of a transparent plasticate, wear layers have also become more advanced in recent years.
 These days, some wear layers even boast a textured finish to more closely match the realism of the image layer below.